Mike Pompeo Takes Stand Against Russia At Confirmation Hearing

-Trump's pick for the CIA distanced himself from the PEOTUS' beliefs
+Trump's pick for the CIA distanced himself from the PEOTUS' beliefs+ READ ARTICLE

 (WASHINGTON) — Donald Trump’s pick to run the CIA took a tough stand against Russia on Thursday, distancing himself from the president-elect, who wants to warm relations with Moscow.